Neuro-Oncology

 Very frequent migraine attacks are now distinguished as 1.3 Chronic migraine.
 When there is associated medication overuse, both diagnoses, 1.3 Chronic migraine and 8.2 Medication-overuse headache, should be applied.
 1.1 Migraine without aura is the disease most prone to accelerate with frequent use of symptomatic medication.

-Regional cerebral blood flow imaging shows no changes suggestive of cortical spreading depression (CSD) during attacks of migraine without aura, although blood flow changes in the brainstem may occur, as may cortical changes secondary to pain activation.
+Regional cerebral blood flow imaging shows no changes suggestive of cortical spreading depression during attacks of migraine without aura, although blood flow changes in the brainstem may occur, as may cortical changes secondary to pain activation.
 This contrasts with the pathognomonic spreading oligemia of migraine with aura.
-Although the bulk of the literature suggests that CSD does not occur in migraine without aura, some recent studies disagree.
+Although the bulk of the literature suggests that cortical spreading depression does not occur in migraine without aura, some recent studies disagree.
 Furthermore, it has been suggested that glial waves or other cortical phenomena may be involved in migraine without aura.
-The messenger molecules nitric oxide (NO), 5-hydroxytryptamine (5-HT) and calcitonin gene-related peptide (CGRP) are involved.
+The messenger molecules nitric oxide, 5-hydroxytryptamine (5-HT), and calcitonin gene-related peptide (CGRP) are involved.
 Although the disease was previously regarded as primarily vascular, the importance of sensitization of pain pathways, and the possibility that attacks may originate in the central nervous system, have gained increasing attention over the last decades.
 At the same time, the circuitry of migraine pain, the trigeminovascular system, and several aspects of its neurotransmission peripherally and in the trigeminal nucleus caudalis, the central mesencephalic grey and the thalamus, have been recognized.
-New highly receptor-specific acute medications such as the triptans, which are 5HT1B/D receptor agonists, 5-HT1F receptor agonists and CGRP receptor antagonists have demonstrated efficacy in the acute treatment of attacks.
+Highly receptor-specific acute medications such as the triptans, which are 5HT1B/D receptor agonists, 5-HT1F receptor agonists, and CGRP receptor antagonists have demonstrated efficacy in the acute treatment of attacks.
 Because of their high receptor-specificity, their mechanism of action provides new insight into migraine mechanisms.
 It is now clear that migraine without aura is a neurobiological disorder; clinical as well as basic neuroscience has advanced our knowledge of migraine mechanisms, and continues to do so.

 1.2 Migraine with aura | |||